anonymous2732/unifying/index.md

 We plan to release the model weights of our autoencoder after the review process.

 ## Architecture
 Training process of our autoencoder.
-Transformer modules are represented with \textit{T}, audio embeddings with \textit{A}, learned/summary embeddings with \textit{L}, and mask embeddings with \textit{M}.
-We represent chunked causal masking with a curved arrow.
+Transformer modules are represented with T, audio embeddings with A, learned/summary embeddings with L, and mask embeddings with M. We represent chunked causal masking with a curved arrow.
 <img src="imgs/architecture.png">

 ## Comparison Table